sg129646/sg129646.github.io/_posts/2026-07-02-its-been-really-hot.md

 </div>

 <p>Eventually, I'd like to put together more posts on books I've read so far and reflections on receiving the PD Soros Fellowship in case they might be helpful to anyone applying in the fall.</p>

-<p> Lastly, as a quick PSA, with extreme heat it's important to: stay hydrated and replenish electrolytes, avoid being outside around peak temperatures, reapply sunscreen every few hours if you're outdoors, wear loose clothing, and, most importantly, be kind to yourself, as extreme heat can worsen sleep quality and productivity. </p>

 </div>